 Researchers such as David R. Friedland, MD, Ph.D., Professor and Vice-Chair of Otolaryngology and Communication Sciences at the Medical College of Wisconsin in Milwaukee have concluded that the onset of hearing loss for people even as young as their forties can be just such an early warning.
 This means that if you notice sounds becoming a little less clear, or that the TV needs to be turned up a little louder, getting your hearing checked may be a lifesaver.

 Everyone trusts their hearing to warn them of someone or something unseen approaching, and now we know that includes approaching heart attacks.

 Here are 4 other things facts about the relationship between your heart and your ears:

 - Both heart disease and untreated hearing loss are linked to increased risks of depression.
 However, among those with hearing loss that use hearing aids – there is likely to be a more optimistic and positive outlook on life as they become more reengaged in their lives.

-- Smoking and its known links to numerous cardiovascular problems also plays a role in increased hearing loss risks as well.
-It is unclear whether or not the toxins in tobacco smoke affect hearing directly, however the damaging effects they have on respiratory and heart health are clear and this in turn has a negative effect on the ears.
+- Smoking and its known links to numerous cardiovascular problems also play a role in increased hearing loss risks as well.
+It is unclear whether or not the toxins in tobacco smoke affect hearing directly, however, the damaging effects they have on respiratory and heart health are clear and this, in turn, has a negative effect on the ears.

 - Healthy eating habits keep both your heart and hearing in better shape.
 Diets rich in the proper nutrients, vitamins and minerals can help our bodies and heart in countless ways, especially when combined with an exercise regimen.
 For example, diets containing increased amounts of antioxidants (vegetables) and omega 3 fatty acids (fish) can help protect skin, tissues and organs as well as strengthen blood vessels.